andressiri/alkemy-full-stack/README.md

   ## Build status

   The project is mostly finished.
 In relation to the assignment to fulfill, it's just missing the creation of an observer that restricts the records rendering to ten and just shows the rest of them if the user requires to do so.
 Furthermore, besides the design is responsive, it seems pretty poor, so it's important to check some breakpoints for a better user experience.
 On the other hand, I personally think that it is important to incorporate some functionalities, like allow adding or deleting options to the filters as pleased, the possibility to delimit the records to certain dates and that the user can have another addition after filters are applied.
+Regarding the code, some components may be modularized in a better way.

   ## Installation